lmoncla/teaching-lectures-and-labs/README.md

 # teaching-lectures-and-labs

-This repository contains PDFs of my lecture slides, and links and markdown files for lab activities developed and compiled by Louise Moncla.
+This repository contains PDFs of my lecture slides, and links and markdown files for lab activities that I have developed and compiled.
 You are welcome to use these materials if you'd like, just please credit this repository.
+Course materials for the Colorado State University Genomics of Disease in Wildlife Workshop can be found in its own repository [here](https://github.com/lmoncla/csu-genomics-disease-wildlife-workshop).